bpkleer/typst-modern-acad-cv/README.md

 )
 ```

-You see in the example that I used this function to built five different subheaders, i.e. for peer reviewed articles and chapters in edited books.
+You see in the example pictures that I used this function to built five different subheaders, i.e. for peer reviewed articles (`tag: "peer"`) and chapters in edited books (`tag: "edited"`).
+You can define the tags how you want, however, they need to put them into `tag: <str>`.
 Both functions are wrapped within `cv-cols` to adhere to the separation of columns troughout the document.
+If you want full page-width for this, just remove the `cv-cols` function.

 ```typst
 #cv-cols(